 Airports: Miami (MIA), Fort Lauderdale (FLL), West Palm Beach (PBI)

-In terms of non-beach attractions, you can visit the Perez Art Museum downtown, the Vizcaya Museum on the waterfront, a few Metrorail stations away, Jungle Island Park, and Zoo Miami.
-I’ll cover Miami attraction in an in-depth piece soon, including the many annual events.
+In terms of non-beach attractions, there’s sooooo much to do in Miami.
+You can visit the Perez Art Museum downtown, the Vizcaya Museum on the waterfront a few Metrorail stations away, Little Havana, and the Wynwood arts district.

 For a more leisurely trip, Boca Raton might be the spot.
 It’s a city near the northern part of the Gold Coast, perfect for shopping, golfing, and eating out.